Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 32 active transport stops operating in Maclean, consisting of a mix of buses.
-These stops are serviced by 49 individual routes, collectively providing 438 weekly passenger trips.
+Public transport analysis shows 32 active transport stops operating within Maclean, consisting of a mix of buses.
+These stops are served by 49 individual routes, collectively providing 438 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 234 meters from the nearest transport stop.
 As a primarily residential area, most residents commute outward.
 Car remains the dominant mode at 86%, with 11% walking.
 Vehicle ownership averages 1.1 per dwelling, below the regional average.

 According to the 2021 Census, a relatively low 10.0% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 62 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.